Are Full-Face Motorcycle Helmets Safer? The Brutal Truth About the 4 Types of Helmets

 Coming from a former doctor and motorcyclist who has seen the devastating consequences of motorcycle accidents, honestly, hand in heart, anything less than full-face motorcycle helmets is not with the risk.
 Full coverage or integral motorcycle helmets, more commonly known as full-face motorcycle helmets are clearly the safest helmets available.

-The full-face helmet is clearly the safest choice of styles of motorcycle helmets.
+The full-face helmet is clearly the safest choice of styles of motorcycle helmet.
 Full-face helmets provide the greatest coverage for your head, face, and neck.
-Full-face motorcycle helmets also protect the rider from the environment including rain. sleet, snow, or debris and bugs striking your face shield.
+Full-face motorcycle helmets also protect the rider from the environment including rain, sleet, snow, or debris and bugs striking your face shield.

 FM/E